intel-analytics/ipex-llm/python/ppml/example/fgboost_regression/fgboost-tutorial.md

 ./ppml/scripts/start-fl-server.sh
 ```
 ### 3.2 Start FGBoost Clients
-Copy the configuration file `ppml/scripts/ppml-conf.yaml` to the directory where the client runs, and modify the config
+Copy the configuration file `ppml/scripts/ppml-conf.yaml` to the current directory, and modify the config
 ```yaml
 # the URL of server
 clientTarget: localhost:8980